Shadian incident: Historical background

 Shadian Town in Yunnan Province in southwest China had one of China's largest Hui populations, with a total of about 7,200 residents.
 During the Cultural Revolution (1966–1976), as part of the campaign to destroy the "Four Olds", the People's Liberation Army had shut down mosques and burned religious books.
 Many Muslims set up their own factions to preserve their rights as stated in the Constitution of China.
-Serious ethnic conflicts erupted there in 1968 and continued, on and off, through the early 1970s.
+Serious religious conflicts erupted there in 1964 and continued through the early 1970s.